wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 ### Broadcasting and Multidelivery

-You can request delivery to many chains at once by calling `requestMultisend` or `requestMultiforward`.
+You can request delivery to many chains at once by calling `multichainSend` or `multichainForward`.
 This is great for accomplishing actions like the delivery of a governance event or any other piece of data which has to be sent to all your contracts.
 This also allows you to send tokens to multiple addresses on multiple chains from a single transaction.

 ### Faster-than-finality transfers